justloop/navigator/README.md

 	       // DConfig is the configuration for discovery client, optional, default use default discovery config DConfig *discovery.Config

-	       // Strategy is the partition strategy, optional, default IdentityStrategy Strategy partition.Strategy
+	       // Strategy is the partition strategy, optional, default IdentityStrategy, will resolve key to key itself and map key to a server
+	       Strategy partition.Strategy

 	       // SeedsService is a implementation of seedsService that used to auto get a list of seeds to join